 Portal completion message: Shown to the client after they submit.
 This message should confirm what was received and what happens next.
 "You're all set — we'll review your submission and contact you within one business day to confirm your account is open" is an example that does both.

-Resending after a link expires or goes unopened: From the instance view, click Resend invitation.
+Resending after a link expires or goes unopened: From the client record, click Send Portal Link.
 A new magic link is generated and the previous link is invalidated.
 The client receives a fresh email with the new link.

 Handling common client questions

 "I didn't receive the email" Ask the client to check their spam or junk folder.
-If it is not there, confirm the email address is correct from the instance view, then use Resend invitation.
-If delivery continues to fail, check your email configuration in Settings → Workspace → Email.
+If it is not there, confirm the email address is correct from the client record, then click Send Portal Link.
+If delivery continues to fail, confirm the address, resend the link, and contact support if the message still does not arrive.

 "The link says it has expired" Magic links expire after 30 days by default (configurable).
-Use Resend invitation to generate a fresh link.
+Open the client record and click Send Portal Link to generate a fresh link.
 Their progress is preserved.

 "I uploaded the wrong document" The client can replace a file by opening the same upload field and uploading the new file.
 They do not need to complete the whole checklist again.